ablab/rnaquast/README.md

 *   **_Database coverage_** – the total number of bases covered by transcripts (in all isoforms) divided by the total length of all isoforms.
 *   Duplication ratio – total number of aligned bases in assembled transcripts divided by the total number of isoform covered bases.
 This metric does not count neither paralogous genes nor shared exons, only real overlaps of the assembled sequences that are mapped to the same isoform.
 *   Average number of transcripts mapped to one isoform.
-*   **_x%-assembled genes / isoforms_ **/ exons – number of genes / isoforms / exons from the database that have at least x% captured by a single assembled transcript, where x is specified with `--lower_threshold / --upper_threshold` options (50% / 95% by default).
+*   **_x%-assembled genes / isoforms_**/ exons – number of genes / isoforms / exons from the database that have at least x% captured by a single assembled transcript, where x is specified with `--lower_threshold / --upper_threshold` options (50% / 95% by default).
 95%-assembled isoforms are stored in `<assembly_label>.95%assembled.fasta` file.
-*   **_x%-covered genes / isoforms_ **– number of genes / isoforms from the database that have at least x% of bases covered by all alignments, where x is specified with `--lower_threshold / --upper_threshold` options (50% / 95% by default).
+*   x%-covered genes / isoforms– number of genes / isoforms from the database that have at least x% of bases covered by all alignments, where x is specified with `--lower_threshold / --upper_threshold` options (50% / 95% by default).
 *   **_Mean isoform assembly_** – assembled fraction of a single isoform is calculated as the largest number of its bases captured by a single assembled transcript divided by its length; average value is computed for isoforms with > 0 bases covered.
-*   **_Mean isoform coverage_** – coverage of a single isoform is calculated as the number of its bases covered by all assembled transcripts divided by its length; average value is computed for isoforms with > 0 bases covered.
+*   Mean isoform coverage – coverage of a single isoform is calculated as the number of its bases covered by all assembled transcripts divided by its length; average value is computed for isoforms with > 0 bases covered.
 *   Mean exon coverage – coverage of a single exon is calculated as the number of its bases covered by all assembled transcripts divided by its length; average value is computed for exons with > 0 bases covered.
 *   Average percentage of isoform x%-covered exons, where x is specified with `--lower_threshold / --upper_threshold` options (50% / 95% by default).
 For each isoform rnaQUAST calculates the number of x%-covered exons divided by the total number of exons.
 Afterwards it computes average value for all covered isoforms.